Grendel (comics): Devil Quest

 Wagner wrote and painted a series of short stories as backups in Grendel Tales, starting in 1994 and collected in 1995.
 A hardcover collection of the story was released in June 2008.

 Set 104 years after War Child, these back-up stories feature the Grendel-Khan, Jupiter Assante III, as he attempts to find Grendel-Prime in the wastelands.
 The cyborg, disillusioned by the decadence of the world, is attempting a bloody experiment/ritual to contact the soul of Hunter Rose, his namesake.

 The ritual seems to work and Grendel-Prime disappears.
 He later reappears some distance away, badly damaged.
 What happened when he vanished and why he was damaged was not explained until 1996 with the publication of the second Batman/Grendel crossover.

 Grendel Cycle

 In 1995, Grendel Cycle was published.
-It was a 64-page recap of Grendel's history, written by Matt Wagner and with art pulled from issues of the original series.
-It also contained an all-new 8-page primer, written and painted by Wagner, showcasing various characters and events from the series; a timeline of the Grendel legacy, giving some new information about the characters; and a cover gallery for the 40-issue Comico series and the War Child miniseries.
+It is a 64-page recap of Grendel's history, written by Matt Wagner and with art pulled from issues of the original series.
+It also contains an all-new 8-page primer, written and painted by Wagner, showcasing various characters and events from the series; a timeline of the Grendel legacy, giving some new information about the characters; and a cover gallery for the 40-issue Comico series and the War Child miniseries.